Master of Social Work Course Descriptions

 Please note the following when making course selections:

-- Degree requirements, course plans, and the curriculum framework vary for each track option
+- Degree requirements, course plans, and the curriculum framework vary for each track.

 - Required courses are offered three times a year.

-- Electives are designated as enrichment and advanced
+- Electives are designated as either clinical or community.

-- Traditional students MUST complete their foundation field experience (SSW 522) before taking specialization courses – required and electives
+- Traditional students MUST complete their generalist year field experience (SSW 522) before taking specialization courses (required or electives).

 - Advanced Standing students can take clinical or community electives.
 However, if a student is seeking licensure after graduation, they should research the licensing requirements for the state in which they intend to practice.